 There are a few ways to test for lactose intolerance.
 Since testing for food intolerances isn't an exact science, your doctor may perform more than one test to confirm whether or not your body absorbs lactose correctly.

 Hydrogen Breath Tests

-During a hydrogen breath test, you'll be asked to drink a solution containing lactose.
-Then, over the next few hours, you'll be asked to blow up several balloons.
-Your breath will be tested for trace amounts of hydrogen.
+During a hydrogen breath test, your healthcare professional will ask you to drink a solution containing lactose.
+Then, over the next few hours, he/she will instruct you to blow up several balloons.
+They will then test your breath for trace amounts of hydrogen.

 Wondering how hydrogen breath tests work?
 If you suffer from lactose intolerance, at least some of the lactose molecules will end up in your colon, where your gut bugs ferment them.

 During the fermentation process, specific kinds of bugs produce hydrogen as a byproduct (it's a bug fart).
 The hydrogen will then pass into the blood vessels lining the walls of the intestine.
 As the hydrogen-containing blood cells enter the lungs, they'll drop off the hydrogen molecules, which are expelled as waste.
 Cool, right?